jorgeacunam/jorgeacunam.github.io/_talks/INFORMS_2021.md

 inline: true
 ---

-INFORMS Annual Meeting: `”Prediction Of Inpatient Disaggregate Length Of Stay For Heterogeneous Demand Using Machine Learning Algorithms And Survival Analysis`.
+INFORMS Annual Meeting: `Prediction Of Inpatient Disaggregate Length Of Stay For Heterogeneous Demand Using Machine Learning Algorithms And Survival Analysis`.